PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Authentication/ActionScript Authentication.md

     }
 ```

 The *RegistrationResponse* function needs more information.
 If the response returns with errors it could be because the username that someone is trying to register with is already taken.
-It is useful to print this out by checking if the *'NewPlayer'* boolean is *false*.
+It's useful to print this out by checking if the *'NewPlayer'* boolean is *false*.

 ```
     public function handleRegistrationResponse(response:RegistrationResponse):void {